alex-strobel/DPP-LabManual/Research/Analysis/Methods/Mediation-Moderation/Mediation-Moderation.md

 M_hi = M - sd(M)
 ```

-If we now include thes newly calculated variables into our regressions, we get the simple slopes for low vs. high levels of the moderator:
+If we now include these newly calculated variables into our regressions, we get the simple slopes for low vs. high levels of the moderator:

 ```R
 # slope for X gives simple slope for low levels of moderator